jerryshao2012/agentic-ai-tfsa/wxo_adk_external_agent/langgraph_python/README.md

 ### Automated Deployment with deploy.sh
 We provide a deployment script `deploy.sh` that automates the entire deployment process.
 The script handles authentication, resource setup, container image building, application deployment, and testing.

+**Key Features of the Deployment Script:**
+*   **Dynamic Agent Discovery**: The script automatically scans the `agents/` directory for all `*.yaml` files.
+There's no need to maintain a manual list of agents in the script.
+*   **Dependency-Aware Deployment**: It analyzes dependencies between agents by checking the `collaborators` field in the YAML files.
+It ensures that base agents are imported and deployed *before* the agents that depend on them.
+Cleanup is performed in the reverse order.

 ### Prerequisites
 * IBM Cloud CLI installed and configured
 * Required tools: `jq`, `curl`, `podman` (or `docker`), `yq`